barcek/sprk/README.md

 #### Sprker (tool class)

-The `Sprker` is a descendant of the `Runner` providing two additional methods, one to back up sprk in the form of a sprkfile and one to update sprk from a sprkfile (see [Getting started](#getting-started) above).
+The `Sprker` is a descendant of the `Runner` providing three additional methods, one to switch among tools, one to back up sprk in the form of a sprkfile and one to update sprk from a sprkfile (see [Getting started](#getting-started) above).

 #### Task (tool internal class)